Zomato/mcp-server-manifest/README.md

 # Zomato MCP Server

-An mcp server to expose Zomato functionalities.
+An mcp server for your food ordering needs.

 ## Supported Features

-- 🔎 Restaurant Discovery
+- 🔎 **Restaurant Discovery** - Find nearby restaurants based on your location and preferences.
-- 📒 Menu Browsing
+- 📒 **Menu Browsing** - Browse through detailed menus with prices, descriptions, and ratings.
-- 🛒 Cart Creation
+- 🛒 **Cart Creation** - Add items to your cart and customize orders with ease.
-- 🥗 Food Ordering
+- 🥗 **Food Ordering** - Place orders seamlessly with order tracking support.
-- 💳 QR code payment
+- 💳 **QR code payment** - Complete secure payments using QR code integration.

 ## Installation Guide

-#### Install in VsCode
+### Install in VsCode

 <b>One Click Installation</b>